MicrosoftDocs/ATADocs/ATADocs/install-ata-step6.md

    ![Honeytoken](media/honeytoken.png)

 3. Click **Exclusions**.
 For each type of threat, enter a user account or IP address to be excluded from the detection of these threats and click the *plus* sign.
+The add entity (user or computer) field is searchable and will autofill with entities in your network.

     ![Exclusions](media/exclusions.png)